Martin (name): Britain

 An Anglo-Norman knight named Robert Fitz Martin, born in the late 11th century, settled in England's West Country, on lands inherited from a grandfather, and later participated in the invasions of Wales, where he was awarded the barony of Cemaes, located between Fishguard and Cardigan.
 Robert fitz Martin established the caput of his barony at Nanhyfer or Nevern.
 Robert's son William Fitz Robert Fitz Martin (born c.
 1155) inherited the family's property and re-established family control over Cemaes, which had been lost to the Welsh.
 The senior line became extinct in 1326, but cadet lines still flourish in Wales and England.

 Bulgaria

 Martin is a highly common first name in Bulgaria.
-The name is consistancy the third most popular baby name.
+The name is consistently the third most popular baby name.
 In surname form Martin becomes Martinov, thought it's not popular.
-The name is pronounced the same as English.
+The name is pronounced the same as English, but with the stress on the second syllable.

 France

 With over 230,000 people holding the surname Martin in France, it is the most common French surname.
 The origins of its frequency can be attributed to Saint Martin of Tours, who was the most popular French saint, but the reason is not clear.

 Martin was never a common given name (Christian name) in the Middle Ages, unlike Bernard or Thomas (which were later officialized and became common surnames, nowadays ranking second and third respectively).
 Onomastics have tried to find other reasons for Martin's popularity, by examining, for example, the repartition of place names, but this explanation also lacks empirical support.

 It can be a late surname connected with children of orphanages, like Alexandre, which was never a common first name in the Middle Ages but now appears quite frequently as a surname.
 Martin can represent charity towards orphans.

 However, this list hides strong regional differences in France and the increasing number of foreign names among the French citizens.
 Table based on births between 1966 and 1990: